mniinio/apiops/README.md

 Stuff for pull request
 Checking if workflow works
-Second branch is the charm
+Second branch is the charm.